Understanding Collaborative Divorce

 Collaborative Divorce Process – Harris and Fraser Law Offices from Crouch Group on Vimeo.

-.
 Click on Arrow to Watch Video.

-In many traditionally litigated divorces, both sides go to court prepared to exchange angry, hurtful volleys.
-The results are often unpredictable, costly and time-consuming.
-The ADR process of collaborative divorce can offer spouses a better way out of marriage.
+The alternative dispute resolution (ADR) process of collaborative divorce can offer spouses a better way out of marriage.
 Collaborative divorce is typically more cost-effective and time-efficient, and usually less stressful than traditional litigation.
 Most important, it enables you and your spouse to shape the outcome of your divorce rather than leaving important decisions to a judge.
-At Harris and Fraser, we build an interdisciplinary team of professionals to assist all parties in mutual problem solving throughout the ADR process.

 What Are The Benefits Of Collaborative Divorce?